toolbuilder/priority-buffer/docs/priority-buffer.md

 ### push

 Inserts a value into the queue.
 If length === capacity, the lowest priority value is discarded.
+If two items with the same priority are in the queue, the older one is before the newer one.

 #### Parameters